angelicabz81/gettingStarted/DESIGN.md

 While a username could have been used as the sole identifier for users, and the foreign key for identifying users in other tables, I chose to keep track of users in SQL queries and foreign keys through their id.

 I reference users.id in many tables as a foreign key: including messages, holdings, and dresses.
-Using the id makes this relationship much simpler because the column becomes an integer field where all rows have a value similar in length, while username length could vary.
+Using the id makes this relationship much simpler because the column becomes an integer field where all rows would have a value similar in length, while username length could vary.
 The varying length of usernames would also make searching for a specific user a lot slower.
 Additionally, in future iterations, I hope to allow users to change their usernames.
 If I used usernames as the main identifier for a user, I would have to continuously update the foreign key fields it is referencenced in, rather than just the username row in users.

 I chose to hash passwords for security concerns, to ensure in the case of data leaks, account passwords remain secure.